 The mandoline is your secret weapon (but with remarkable power comes tremendous obligation)

-Not all salts are created identical.
+Not all salts are created identically.

 Where there’s salt, there shouldn’t automatically be pepper.